mabast85/aFOD/README.txt

 -------------------------------------------
 Tutorial
 -------------------------------------------
-A jupyter-notebook file can be downloaded from here:
+A jupyter-notebook file is included in the repository: qboot_v2/tutorial/afod_tutorial.ipynb
-LINK

 explaining the different steps needed to estimate aFODs.